AFM-SPM/TopoStats/docs/installation.md

 ## Installing TopoStats

-There are two options for installing TopoStats depending on your usage
+There are two options for installing TopoStats depending on your usage.

 1. [**Python Package Index**](https://pypi.org/) - appropriate if you are just using TopoStats and don't need to dig into the code.